Netresec/PolarProxy/rulesets/README.md

 `PolarProxy --httpconnect 8080 --ruleset https://raw.githubusercontent.com/Netresec/PolarProxy/main/rulesets/ruleset-block-malicious.json`

-Rulesets can also be used in order to block ad and tracker traffic withou having to install an adblocker in your browser.
+PolarProxy rulesets can also block ad and tracker traffic without having to install an adblocker in the browser.
 This command starts an HTTPS proxy that blocks ads and trackers:

 `PolarProxy --httpconnect 8080 --ruleset https://raw.githubusercontent.com/Netresec/PolarProxy/main/rulesets/ruleset-block-ads.json`